LEGENDARY, RESTORATIVE WATERS

 We provide Ojo Signature Hair and Body Care in all the rooms, plus shampoo, conditioner and body wash in the locker rooms.

-Parents and guests with children are always welcome to Ojo, however please be aware that the entire Springs and Spa area is a whisper zone to provide guests with a quiet, relaxing and peaceful experience at this unique retreat.
+Parents and guests with children are welcome to Ojo, however please be aware that the entire Springs and Spa area is a whisper zone to provide guests with a quiet, relaxing and peaceful experience at this unique retreat.
+No child rates are available.

 We ask that parents supervise their children of any age at all times.